EoRImaging/FHD/dictionary.md

   -*EoR_firstpass settings*: not set <br />
   -*Default*: not set<br />

-**in_situ_input**: run an in situ simulation, where model visibilities are made and input as the dirty visibilities (see Barry et. al. 2016 for more information on use-cases).
+**in_situ_sim_input**: run an in situ simulation, where model visibilities are made and input as the dirty visibilities (see Barry et. al. 2016 for more information on use-cases).
 Setting to 1 forces the visibilities to be made within the current run.
 Setting to a sav file path inputs model visibilities from a previous run, which is the preferred method since that run is independently documented.<br />
   -*EoR_firstpass settings*: not set <br />
   -*Default*: not set<br />